 2.1 DEFINITIONS

+Initial Energization

+The first time an All-Inclusive Generation Resource facility’s equipment connects to the ERCOT System.
+This occurs prior to any Commercial Operations Dates or Resource Commissioning Dates as defined in these Protocols.

+Initial Synchronization

+The first time an All-Inclusive Generation Resource facility’s equipment produces power, for testing purposes, to the ERCOT System, during its commissioning.
+This occurs prior to any Commercial Operations Dates or Resource Commissioning Dates as defined in these Protocols.

 1.3.3 Expiration of Confidentiality

 (1) If PUCT Substantive Rules or other sections of the ERCOT Protocols require public posting (or posting to all Market Participants) of information identified as Protected Information in Section 1.3.1.1, Items Considered Protected Information, the Protected Information status of such information shall expire at the time such information is required to be posted.